LauraTerry/JobPayMapAnalysis/README.md

 2. Job Income Analysis: Identified 22 common vocational categories from the Job Income dataset.
 Calculated the average income for each vocation by state.

-3. Data Integration: Merged the two datasets to create a comprehensive list that includes the average cost of living by state, the average income by vocation in each state, and the net difference, termed as "Residual Income."
+3. Data Integration: Merged the two datasets to create a comprehensive list that includes the average cost of living by state, the average income by vocation in each state, and the net difference, termed as "Residual Income".
+This is NOT disposable income by any means, only showing how much money on average was leftover yearly after the average cost of living for each state.

 4. Visualization: Created a choropleth map in Tableau to illustrate the Residual Income by state.
 Used a red-gold-green color scale, where green indicates the highest residual income.